Green Polythene - 100% Sustainable

 What is Sugar Cane Polymer?

-Sugar cane polymer is a totally renewable, totally recyclable material, now available for manufacture into many types of polythene packaging.
+Sugar cane plastic is a totally renewable, totally recyclable material, now available for manufacture into many types of polythene packaging.

 Sugar cane plant is grown around the world for commercial use.
 During the processing and refining of this, ethanol is extracted.
 This ethanol is used to create a sugar cane based pellet that has captured 2.5kg of co2 for every 1kg of pellet produced.
 Taking into account transportation and manufacture of plastic products, GreenPolythene is a carbon neutral product.